009shanshukla/Snake_PyGame/README.md

 # Snake_PyGame

 ### About Game

 - Snake_PyGame is a simple python game which is playable from windows/Ubuntu/mac screen.

 - Application for windows is available (.exe)

+- Snake has to eat apple and need to be saved from hitting boundaries or into itsef.

+- After eating each apples, its length will be increased in constant and so does score of the game.

 ### Requirements